marksweston/finance/README.md

 More broadly, I believe there are many calculations that are necessary for the effective management of personal finances, but are difficult (or impossible) to do with spreadsheets or other existing open source tools.
-My hope is that the _finance_ library will grow to provide a set of open, tested tools to fill this gap.
+My hope is that the `finance` library will grow to provide a set of open, tested tools to fill this gap.

-If you have used _finance_ and find it useful, I would enjoy hearing about it!
+If you have used `finance` and find it useful, I would enjoy hearing about it!

-== FEATURES
+## FEATURES

 Currently implemented features include: